Modern Workflow Tutorial

 Step 2: Adding trials and using plugins

-to show instructions.
+to show instructions and @pcllab/plugin-free-recall

 With this modern workflow, we can install plugins from the terminal.
 These plugins are hosted on npm, a registry for javascript packages.